 REVERT exits the TRIM editor without changing anything.

-The TRIM editor was included in response to user request.
+The TRIM editor was included in response to user requests.
 It works quite well but you may find it easier to use an external editor.

 This screen allows swapping between the 2 record Modes of Recording Out and Sampling In, and settings for each.